upardhi/Canvas-Module/README.md

 # Canvas Modules
-# Function for merging two image using javascript canvas
+# Code for merging two image using javascript canvas
 # Code for canvas size adjustment according to the available area.